sorpaas/zod-web/web/classic/7-reduced-gasprice.md

 ```

 The last item of the call stack must be a `CALL` to a non-HF
 precompiled contract.
-The client then simply follow this list of proof
+The client then simply follows this list of proof
-to check that non-HF precompiled contract must have been called for
+to check that a non-HF precompiled contract must have been called for
-**at least** N times to componsate for its gas price reduction.
+**at least** N times to compensate for its gas price reduction.
 This
 check is done in linear time.

-The client first go to the code location (if it is a message call
+The client first goes to the code location (if it is a message call
 transaction, then the code is from the `to` address of the
-transaction, if it is a contract creation transaction, then the code
+transaction, and if it is a contract creation transaction, then the code
 is from the `data` field of the transaction) of the first item in the
-call stack, checks it is a **static** call represented by the sequence
+call stack, and checks that it is a **static** call represented by the sequence
 below:

 ```